Voultapher/dsa-turn-helper/README.md

 not require any fight specific information.
 Feel free to store and load this with the 'Load' and 'Download' buttons.

-Then once the parties are assembled click on 'New' in the turn simulation Area.
+Then once the parties are assembled click on 'All New' in the turn simulation Area.
-Changes you make now to the party section will only affect the turn simulation once you click 'New' again.
+Changes you make now to the party section will only affect the turn simulation once you click 'All New' again.

+Before the turn simulation can begin, you have the opportunity to enter initiative roll values for each participant.
+Once you have entered all the values you want, click on 'Start'.
+If a 'INI roll' input has never been changed, then a random d6 value is assigned for that participants initial initiative roll.

 Now that the simulation is set up properly, you'll notice it already sorted the participants by their base initiative.
-Use this first round to update their initiative to the value the players tell you, by simply entering the value in the field marked with 'I:'.
-Should multiple participants have the same initiative, feel free to differentiate them with non integer number, like 16.1, which is more than just 16.
-You are already in the first turn of the battle.
-The cursor on the left of the participants name shows you who's turn it is currently.
-Play out the turn and adjust health and initiative values as they change in turn 1.
-Then step into the next turn, by clicking the button with the '>' symbol.
-Again play out the turn and update the health and initiative values, in the fields marked with 'H:' and 'I:'.
+You are already in the first action of the battle.
+The cursor on the left of the participants name shows you who's action it is currently.
+Play out the action and adjust health and initiative values as they change in action 1.
+Initiative can be changed by applying effects or by entering a manual value to add, negative numbers are subtracted.
+Then step into the next action, by clicking the button with the '>' symbol.
+Again play out the action and update the health and initiative values, in the fields marked with 'H:' and 'I:'.
 Repeat until the fight is over.
 You can go back any time and see how the values and initiative order changed over the course of turns and rounds.
+But the history is immutable.

+### Tips

+Should multiple participants have the same initiative, feel free to differentiate them with non integer number, like 16.1, which is more than just 16.
+By for example choosing effect 'Manual' and adding 0.1.

 ## Contributing